johnwonton/cmsc447-hw2-sp2024-ton-john/README.md

-To run the Student CRUD Application for Allgood's CMSC447 HW2, follow the steps below:
+To run the Student CRUD Application for Allgood's CMSC447 HW2, follow the steps below if you're running Windows:

 [How to run HW2]
 1. Travel to the HW2 directory via the terminal once you've downloaded the files